SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSPaymentType/GetValue.md

 so.topic: reference
 ---

-Get the name of the PaymentType.
+Get the name of the NSPaymentType.

-**Returns:** String PaymentType name.
+**Returns:** String NSPaymentType name.

 ```crmscript
 NSPaymentType thing;